RatneshFlash/LendingClubCaseStudy/README.md

 ## Technologies Used
-- Pandas library - version 1.0
+- Pandas library - version 1.4.2
-- Numpy library - version 2.0
+- Numpy library - version 1.21.5
-- Sns library - version 3.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->